Celebrating WLRC and CAN’s 30th Anniversary

 Over the past 30 years, the Women’s Leadership and Resource Center and Campus Advocacy Network have built strong partnerships to prevent violence and support survivors in our community.

-We invite you to a virtual panel discussion to celebrate our current partnerships with UIC staff and faculty and to generate new ways of working together as we begin the new academic year.
+In this virtual panel discussion, we celebrated our current partnerships with UIC staff and faculty and generated new ways of working together as we began the new academic year.